10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 Beginners will find grappling dummies exceedingly helpful since they can’t fight back, allowing for further practice of technique with a human-like object.

-This makes it easy to practice takedowns, where an athlete may straddle the dummy and practice punches from on top, which is not a technique that other punching bag alternatives provide.
+This makes it easy to practice takedowns, where an athlete may straddle the dummy and practice punches from on top, which is not a technique that other punching bag replacements provide.

 Some dummies can be filled with heavier material that make them simulate the realistic weight of a human being.
-Combined with weight loss diets for beginners, this can be extremely useful for those who need to build their strength and endurance before sparring with a real opponent.
+For beginners on weight loss diets, this can be extremely useful for building strength and endurance before sparring with a real opponent.

 5. Wooden Dummies